mrsandipandas/mrsandipandas.github.io/_pages/about.md

   - /about.html
 ---
 <p style="text-align: justify;">
 My main area of research is multi-modal SLAM for autonomous navigation.
 I have worked extensively with camera, lidar and radars and developed algorithms which have been deployed and tested in real vehicles in the automotive industry.
-My work has also touched cross-functional areas like auto-calibration and planning where I also used ML techniques.
-My work in these areas have been published in prestigious conferences and has received significant appreciation from the research community -- ICRA Best Student Paper Award Finalist 2021.
+During my PhD studies I have also made significant efforts to convert proprietary datasets to opens-source formats (ROS) so that various open-source algorithms for SLAM can be benchmarked.
+My work has also touched cross-functional areas like online auto-calibration and intention prediction where I also used data driven techniques.
+My work in these areas have been published in prestigious journals and conferences that has received significant appreciation from the research community.
+One of the highlights was -- ICRA Best Student Paper Award Finalist 2021, which came in colloaboration with Oxford Robotics Institute.
 </p>

 <p style="text-align: justify;">
 Currently, I am working as an Industrial PhD student employed by Scania and KTH and expect to graduate by Dec, 2023.
 The position is funded through a <a href="https://strategiska.se/en/">Swedish Foundation For Strategic Research</a> scholarship.
+My PhD project is also affiliated with Wallenberg AI, <a href="https://wasp-sweden.org/">Autonomous Systems and Software Program</a>.
 </p>